 - Use your community!

 - If your school has a fellowship/grant office, use them!
+Do your research to understand the awards which each office administers.

 - Join or start a grant-writing group with other graduate students.